 The meat should generously fill the roll.
 Leaving an inch of meatless roll is a definite no-no. While beef is the standard meat, the only slightly healthier chicken cheesesteak, in which chicken is substituted for the beef, is also very popular.
 Both are delicious, but first-times should go for the beef.
 Because why not?

-Some people love the bright yellow Cheez Whiz, but most locals opt for American or provolone cheese.
-Now, while Cheez Whiz can hit the spot after a night of drinking, I recommend good old American cheese, because, if you think about it, Cheez Whiz is just kinda nasty.
+Some people love the bright yellow (read: artificial) Cheez Whiz, but most locals opt for American or provolone cheese.
+Now, while Cheez Whiz can hit the spot after a night of drinking, American cheese is much preferred, because, if you think about it, Cheez Whiz is just kinda nasty.
 And do not ask for any other kind of cheese, like Swiss.
-Not only does it just not go well, but you might be laughed out of the line.
+Not only does it just not go well, but you might be laughed out of the line as American and provolone are the two traditional cheeses.

 Unless you just hate fried onions, add them to your cheesesteak.
 It makes it better.
 Hot or sweet peppers are also common additions, but beyond that, you’re getting into fancy territory.
 Some add pizza sauce, making it a pizza steak, or tomato, lettuce, onion, and mayo, making it a cheesesteak hoagie.
-While each of these varieties is delicious in its own right, cheesesteak virgins are advised to keep it simple and stick with the classic—a beef cheesesteak with fried onions and American cheese.
+While each of these varieties is delicious in its own right, cheesesteak virgins are advised to keep it simple and stick with the classic—a beef cheesesteak with fried onions and American cheese—at least for their first time.